DamienBitrise/bitrise-test-plan-sharder/README.md

 ### Running

-In the root of the this repo run `node index.js` to run the test sharder.
+From the folder you downloaded this code open the terminal and run:

+`node index.js`

 **Note:** This will modify your XCode Project & XCode Scheme to add the newly created Test Plans.